Overview

 |---|---|---|---|

-| claude | yes | setup-token / API key | Anthropic Claude Code.
+| claude | telegram, discord | setup-token / API key | Anthropic Claude Code.
 Default for new agents. |

-| codex | no | OpenAI device flow / API key | OpenAI Codex CLI. |
+| codex | telegram | OpenAI device flow / API key | OpenAI Codex CLI. |

-| gemini | no | Google OAuth / API key | Google Gemini CLI. |
+| antigravity | telegram | Google OAuth | Google Antigravity CLI. |

-| hermes | yes | OpenAI device flow | Nous Research hermes harness. |
+| hermes | telegram, discord | OpenAI device flow / API key | Nous Research hermes harness. |

-| openclaw | yes | OpenAI device flow | Third-party Claude harness, OpenAI-backed. |
+| openclaw | telegram, discord | OpenAI device flow / API key | Third-party Claude harness, OpenAI-backed. |

-| opencode | no | none / optional API key | opencode.ai.
+| opencode | telegram | none / optional API key | opencode.ai.
 Free models, no signup required. |

 Auth is decoupled from agents.
 You authenticate a typeonce (optionally under a named profile) and every agent of that type inherits the credentials via systemd's EnvironmentFile.